-Going before a judge at the Van Nuys Courthouse van feel intimidating, but the Law Office of Chris Chaney can guide you through it.
-Contact us for advice today!
+Going before a judge at the Van Nuys Courthouse can be intimidating, but the Law Office of Chris Chaney can guide you.
+Learn more here.

 Courthouse in Van Nuys

-Located in Los Angeles County, the Van Nuys Courthouse handles a variety of criminal offenses, including traffic misdemeanors, civil disturbances, and felonies.
-You will likely have your case heard in this building if you are charged with a crime in Van Nuys, California.
+Located in Los Angeles County, the courthouse handles a variety of criminal offenses, including traffic misdemeanors, civil disturbances, and felonies.
+You will likely hear your case in this building if you are charged with a crime in Van Nuys, California.

 Important Facts About Van Nuys Courthouse

-Every courthouse has unique systems, procedures, and preferences; the same is true for the Van Nuys Courthouse.
+Every courthouse has unique systems, procedures, and preferences; the same applies to the Van Nuys county superior court.
 If you are charged with a DUI or any other crime, your case will be heard either at the Van Nuys Courthouse East or the Van Nuys Courthouse West.

 The Van Nuys Courthouse East is located on Sylmar and Delano St. It handles civil, family law, and juvenile traffic cases.
 As well as small claims court, it offers evaluations, mediation services, mandatory parent education classes, and many other services.